ajay10000/TP-Link-HS110/README.md

 v0.5 2018/08/11 Supports sending the relay (switch) status to Domoticz.

-v3.5 2018/09/15 Python3 parallel version, with thanks to https://github.com/GadgetReactor/pyHS100/blob/master/pyHS100/protocol.py
+v3.5 2018/09/15 Python3 parallel version, with thanks to https://github.com/GadgetReactor/pyHS100/blob/master/pyHS100/protocol.py for showing how to convert the encrypt/decrypt definitions.

 Please note: I'm not a Python programmer, so if you find anything that isn't OK, please let me know.
 Thanks!